monstermac77/anxiety/README.md

 The psychological and physiological conclusions made here are conjecture unless a source is specifically provided.

+Humanity has a tendency to distance itself from the rest of the animal kingdom, as if there was some bifurcation in our evolution long ago.
+But Homo sapiens have walked the earth for 300,000 years, compared to the 3,500,000,000 years that life has evolved on earth; that means that 99.991% of our evolution is still shared.
+It seems reasonable, then, to interpret much of human behavior through an evolutionary lens.

 TODO: fix the damn footnotes.

 # Origins